Maersk Criticized by LNG Bunker Lobby Who Says All Carbon Neutral Synthetic Fuels are Decades Away

 While LNG has been embraced by some some of Maersk's peers, such as CMA CGM who by 2024 look set to have a total of 44 LNG-fuelled ships in its fleet, Maersk has consistently played down the use of LNG.

-Last year CEO Søren Skou said it would rather avoid using LNG because "it is still a fossil fuel" before last month calling for a global deadline to be set for banning the use of all fossil fuel-based bunkers.
+Last year CEO Søren Skou said it would rather avoid using LNG because "it is still a fossil fuel" before last month calling for a global deadline to be set for banning the newbuild ships using fossil fuel-based bunkers.

 Instead, Maersk is backing methanol to play a key part in its decarbonization plans, this year ordering nine vessels powered by the alternative fuel.